Chapter 4: Children

 Who makes parenting orders?

 Parenting orders are any orders about children which are approved or made by the court.
-Parenting orders can be made by the parties by consent (by agreement) (see 4.1 above) or by a judge after hearing all of the evidence and deciding what arrangements are in the best interests of the child.
+Parenting orders can be made by the parties by consent (by agreement) (see section 4.1) or by a judge after hearing all of the evidence and deciding what arrangements are in the best interests of the child.

 What can parenting orders cover?

-Parenting orders deal with who has parental responsibility; where the children live; who the children spend time with; how parents should communicate with each other about the children; the communication children are to have with another person (including by phone, video call or email) and any other aspect of each child’s care, welfare and development.
+Parenting orders deal with who has parental responsibility and whether decision making is to be done jointly or by just one parent (or person caring for the children), where the children live, who the children spend time with, how parents should communicate with each other about the children; the communication children are to have with another person (including by phone, video call or email) and any other aspect of each child’s care, welfare and development.

 Who can apply for parenting orders?